Relatives cram Kazakh court for riot trial verdict

-AKTAU, Kazakhstan (Reuters) - Relatives of 37 protesters accused of rioting in a Kazakh oil town crammed into a makeshift courtroom on Monday to await the verdicts in the largest trial relating to the deadly December clashes.
+AKTAU, Kazakhstan, June 4 (Reuters) - Relatives of 37 protesters accused of rioting in a Kazakh oil town crammed into a makeshift courtroom on Monday to await the verdicts in the largest trial relating to the deadly December clashes.

 The defendants stand accused of participating in riots that killed at least 14 people and saw police use live rounds.
 The violence posed the most serious challenge to President Nursultan Nazarbayev in more than two decades of power and shattered the Central Asian state’s reputation for stability.